pyvista/pyvista/docs/index.rst

 .. warning:: 🚨🚨 PyVista was formerly vtki 🚨🚨

-   We recently had to change the name of this software and we apologize for any confusion this may be causing
+   We recently changed the name of this software and we apologize for any confusion this may be causing

 .. raw:: html